| Contributions Returned Before the Due Date

 period (which table you use) is not affected by your beneficiary's age unless your sole

 beneficiary is your spouse who is more than 10 years younger than you are.
+Note.
+You figure the required minimum distribution for the year

 in which an IRA owner dies as if the owner lived for the entire year.
+To figure the required minimum distribution for 2003, divide your account balance at

 the end of 2002 by the distribution period from the table.
 This is the distribution period